csartisan/docs/docs/contributing/index.md

 #### Importing an image
 - This may seem tedious, but every image must be 800x600px in size.
 This is to ensure every image slot is of an equal size when it is published to the site.
 Trust us, it looks great.
 This can be done with a photo editor, but if you cannot do it, send it to club IT and we would be happy to format it for you.
 - Make sure the image is a `.jpg` or `.jpeg` file.
-This is to save digital space.
+This is to save server storage.
 Your changes will not be accepted if the image isn't a JPG/JPEG.
 Feel free to convert another image type to a JPG/JPEG, as long as it reaches us as one you're good to go.
 - Take the image and move it to `/Documents/GitHub/csartisan.github.io/assets/images/posts`.
 - Rename it to the title of the corresponding post. (ex. `art-therapy.jpg`) You will use this image name in a little bit.